Wang-Jia-yu-cloud/data-analytics-portfolio/hr-employee-churn-analysis/README.md

 A Chi-square test was conducted to examine the relationship between salary level and employee attrition.

 **Employee Segmentation**
-K-Means clustering (k = 3) was used to identify groups of employees with similar work patterns and attrition risk.
+K-Means clustering was used to identify groups of employees with similar work patterns and attrition risk.

 **Predictive Modeling**
 Four models were trained and compared: Logistic Regression, Decision Tree, Random Forest, and XGBoost.
 Hyperparameters were optimized using GridSearchCV.